 - Select a community that might already be of interest to Information Professionals.
 Research of a community that has captured the curiosity of other information professionals will yield results more readily than research of an especially obscure community.

-- Avoid choosing an information community that is too narrow or obscure to afford substantive data to be collected in your research, especially as it relates to information needs and information-seeking behaviors.
+- Avoid choosing an information community that is too narrow or obscure to afford substantive data from the literature to be collected in your research, especially as it relates to information needs and information-seeking behaviors.

-- Additionally, avoid choosing an information community that is too broad to adequately cover within the scope of the assignment.
+- Additionally, avoid choosing an information community that is too broad to adequately cover within the scope of the assignments.

 The following are example questions that you will likely ask and pursue in your research:

-- What are the information needs of your focus community?
+- What are the information needs of your chosen community?

-- What are the information uses, behaviors and preferences of your focus community?
+- What are the information uses, behaviors and preferences of your chosen community?